Esri/data-collection-dotnet/docs/index.md

 > There might be additional logic to implement if your portal's web map is configured differently.

-## Using map definition & popup configurations to drive app behavior
+## Using map definition & pop-up configurations to drive app behavior

-The app operates on a set of rules driven by map definitions and popup configurations.
+The app operates on a set of rules driven by map definitions and pop-up configurations.
 To learn how to configure your web map, see the section entitled [_Configure Web Map & Feature Services for Data Collection_](#configure-web-map-feature-services-for-data-collection).

 ### Map identify rules

 A tap gesture or click on the map view performs an identify function where only results for layers that adhere to certain rules are considered.
-These rules ask that the layer is visible, is of point type geometry and popups are enabled.
+These rules ask that the layer is visible, is of point type geometry and pop-ups are enabled.

 These rules are wrapped conveniently as extensions into a static class named `AppRules`.